 Why don’t people cycle?

-The last three posts have shown how three different people cycle despite atrocious cycling conditions; this one shows how one person has clearly decided not to cycle because of those atrocious conditions.
-Of course she is not alone – indeed, this kind of story was the one most frequently heard during the three years I spent trying to understand cycling.
+The last three posts showed how three different people cycle despite atrocious cycling conditions; this one shows how one person has decided not to cycle because of those conditions.
+Of course she’s not alone – indeed, this story was the one most frequently heard during the three years I spent understanding cycling.

 4. Holly’s cycling story